 Adequate performance is demonstrated by the publication of 6 high-quality archival journal papers, good performance by 8 and outstanding performance by 12 high-quality archival journal papers.
-In the area of funding, external grant funding of \$100,000, which includes 6 quarters of graduate student support, is considered adequate; external grant funding of \$200,000, which includes 8 quarters of graduate student support, is considered good, and external grant funding of \$300,000, which includes 16 quarters of graduate student student support, is considered outstanding.
+In the area of funding, external grant funding of \$100,000, which includes 4 semesters of graduate student support, is considered adequate; external grant funding of \$200,000, which includes 6 semesters of graduate student support, is considered good, and external grant funding of \$300,000, which includes 12 semesters of graduate student support, is considered outstanding.